David C. Parkes

-David C. Parkes (born 1973) is a British-American computer scientist, conducting research at the interface between computer science and economics, with a focus on multi-agent systems, artificial intelligence, game theory and market design.
+David C. Parkes (born 1973) is a British-American computer scientist.
 He is the George F. Colony Professor of Computer Science and Co Faculty Director of the Harvard Data Science Initiative.
 From 2013–17, he was Area Dean for Computer Science.
 Parkes is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and the Association for Computing Machinery (ACM).
+He was named dean of the Harvard John A. Paulson School of Engineering and Applied Sciences in 2023.

 Education and academic career

-Parkes born in 1973 in Sidcup, Kent attended Holmes Chapel Comprehensive, Cheshire then Lincoln College, Oxford for an M.Eng. degree in Engineering and Computer Science.
+Parkes was born in 1973 in Sidcup, Kent.
+He attended Holmes Chapel Comprehensive, Cheshire, then Lincoln College, Oxford, for an M.Eng. degree in Engineering and Computer Science.
 Having gained the Thouron Award to the University of Pennsylvania, he completed a Ph.D. in Computer and Information Science in 2001.

 Parkes worked as a research intern at the Xerox PARC, Palo Alto Research Center for summer 1997 and the IBM, T.J.
 Watson Research Center in the summer of 2000.
 In the spring of 2001 Parkes was lecturer of Operations and Information Management at the Wharton School, University of Pennsylvania.